alexvoss/mkdocs-material-fork/docs/insiders/why-sponsor-us.md

 Material for MkDocs is an Open Source project that is developed and maintained by a small team of individuals who want to devote as much time as possible to make it better every day.
-We need to rely on the financial support of [our awesome sponsors][our sponsors] who buy us the time to work on it.
+We need to rely on the financial support of [our awesome sponsors][our sponsors], who buy us the time to work on it.

   [become a monthly sponsor]: sponsoring-tier.md
   [our sponsors]: our-sponsors.md